Joaquín Beunza Redín: Family and youth

-In 1900 Beunza married Asunción Sáez Oroquieta (?-1960), a girl from Pamplona.
+In 1900, Beunza married Asunción Sáez Oroquieta (?-1960), a girl from Pamplona.
 She was daughter to Domingo Sáez, a “conocido comerciante” of the city.
 The couple settled in Pamplona; they had at least 4 children, 2 sons and 2 daughters.
 None of them was a public figure.
 Both sons became lawyers, Domingo in Logroño and Daniel in Valencia.
 Both were Carlists; the latter first served in Navarrese wartime executive and then very briefly in Gipuzkoan FET command layer.
-He remained moderately active in Comunión Tradicionalista and in the 1960s advocated a firm anti-Francoist stand of the organisation; in 1975 he demanded that the Carlist claimant prince Carlos Hugo, suspected of deviating from Traditionalist orthodoxy, confirms the Carlist credo.
+He remained moderately active in Comunión Tradicionalista and in the 1960s, he advocated a firm anti-Francoist stand of the organisation; in 1975, he demanded that the Carlist claimant prince Carlos Hugo, suspected of deviating from Traditionalist orthodoxy, confirms the Carlist credo.
 The best-known Beunza's descendant is his grandson José Luis Beunza Vázquez, the first conscientious objector in Spain; his case made headlines of foreign press and he remains sort of celebrity until today.